Guidelines for the Creation, Governance, and Dissolution of AIA Interest Groups

 Dissolution of IGs

 IGs may be dissolved by a majority vote of the Professional Responsibilities Committee if: 1) no annual report has been submitted for more than two consecutive years; or 2) the membership drops to fewer than 8; or 3) the group is unable to select a Chair; or 4) there is an unacceptably low level of activity, or activity that does not conform to the AIA’s Code of Ethics and Code of Professional Standards.

 IG activities may include (but are not limited to) the following:

 The AIA will post on the AIA website a list of IGs with the Chairs’ contact information.
-Eventually it may be possible to structure this link so that AIA members interested in joining an IG can click on a box.
 The IG list may be accessed by clicking on the “About the AIA” bar on the left side of the AIA home page, where it will then appear below the link for “committees.”
 IGs may post announcements in the e-Update and on the AIA website (such as lectures, excavations, and members’ activities), subject to the availability and resources of the office staff.
 It may be possible for IGs to operate discussion boards on the AIA website, also subject to the availability of office staff assistance and resources.
 In this case, the IG Chair will be responsible for ensuring that the discussion board is properly monitored and moderated.

 AIA President Elizabeth Bartman presents the new AIA Vision Statement.